Michael Ian Shamos: Intellectual Property Law and Technology Policy

+Awards

 He was a fellow of Sigma Xi (1974–83), had an IBM Fellowship at Yale University (1974–75), was SIAM National Lecturer (1977–78), distinguished lecturer in computer science at the University of Rochester (1978), visited McGill University (1979), and belonged to the Duquesne University Law Review (1980–81).
 He won the first annual Black & White Scotch Achiever's Award in 1991 for contributions to bagpipe musicography, and the Industry Service Award of the Billiard and Bowling Institute of America, 1996, for contributions to billiard history.
 Since 2001 he is a Billiard Worldcup Association official referee.

-He has been editor in chief of the Journal of Privacy Technology (2003–2006), a member of the editorial boards of Electronic Commerce Research Journal and the Pittsburgh Journal of Technology, Law and Policy, and a contributing editor of Billiards Digest magazine.

-Shamos is the author of The New Illustrated Encyclopedia of Billiards (Lyons, 1999) among other related works, and is the curator of the Billiards Museum and Archive.

-Michael Shamos is the Director of the MS in Artificial Intelligence and Innovation program at Carnegie Mellon University.
-Before that, he was the Director of the MS in IT eBusiness Technology program.
+Billiards and Non-Academic Scholarship

+He is the Curator of The Billiard Archive and a Contributing Editor of the monthly Billiards Digest, in which he has published over 750 articles.
+His non-academic work includes extensive research, writing, and service roles in billiards organizations such as the Billiard Congress of America and the Billiard Worldcup Association.
+He received the Industry Service Award of the Billiard and Bowling Institute of America, 1996, for contributions to billiard history.
+In 2001 he was certified as a Billiard Worldcup Association official referee for three-cushion billiards.